 Five polished chrysoprase-glass stones are separated by geometric chrome spacers that give this 1930s Art Deco necklace a real Machine Age look.
 The silver-tone paper-clip chain closes with a screw-in clasp.
 You can wear this necklace with my chrysoprase Art Deco earrings and my Machine Age bracelets -- scroll down to see them.

-Silver-plated links form this Machine Age classic bracelet in the Ikora line by Württembergische Metallwarenfabrik (WMF), the German company best known for its Art Nouveau and Art Deco silver-plated tableware.
-This bracelet closes with a hidden, tongue-in-groove clasp.
+An unusual example of vintage German jewelry, this silver link Machine Age bracelet was made by Württembergische Metallwarenfabrik (WMF).
+This German company is best known for its Art Nouveau and Art Deco silver-plated tableware.
+This silver-plated link bracelet from the Ikora line closes with a hidden, tongue-in-groove clasp.
 The warm patina can be polished away, if you choose.
 This wonderful bracelet is attractive, yet neutral enough to be worn with a variety of attire for a range of day and evening activities.
 Scroll down to see some Machine Age necklaces to wear with this piece.

 Although it's unsigned, this 1930s Mauerwerk(brickwork) necklace has been well-documented as a JakobBengel piece.
 It features green and black enamel on chrome with an attractive link chain and a spring-ring clasp.
 This German Machine Age necklace is extremely flexible and can be worn on either side.
 Scroll down to see the same necklace in red and black.